Book one in the Aurora series.

 “And yet, you have never invited me.”

 “Cut the crap.
 You didn’t come to see me.
 You came because you have ulterior motives.
-Right now you’re trying to buy some time.
-Time to figure out the best way to manipulate me into doing something I don’t want to do.
+Right now, you’re trying to buy yourself some time, so you can figure out the best way to manipulate me into doing something I don’t want to do.
 You’ve got three seconds.”
 His patience was at its end.

 “Leelah thinks she has found a latent.”

-Audley pulled the hammer of his .45 back with his thumb.
-The solid metal click made the silence heavy.
+Audley pulled the hammer of his .45 back with his thumb, and the solid metal click made the silence oppressive.
 He met the gaze of his brother.
-At that range the bullet would fracture his skull, tear through his brain, and would splatter them both with gore.
-If his brother were simply human the shot would kill him.
-For a long minute he considered pulling the trigger.
+At that range, the bullet would fracture his skull, tear through his brain, and would splatter them both with gore.
+If his brother were merely human, the shot would kill him.
+For a long minute, he considered pulling the trigger.
 Then he released the hammer with another solid click, and the tension broke.
-Lifting his hand he scratched the back of his head with the butt of his gun before stowing it away again.
+Lifting his hand, he scratched the back of his head with the butt of his gun before stowing it away.
 “No.”

 “It is not something you can walk away from.”